matanhakim/ma_thesis/transform.md

     Error in UseMethod("pivot_longer"): no applicable method for 'pivot_longer' applied to an object of class "function"

-It seems that both voting variables are left skewed. this might be because of ineraction with sector variable.
-Let’s visualise this.
+It seems that both voting variables are left skewed. this might be because of interaction with sector variable.
+Let’s visualize this.

 ``` r
 df %>%